-For more information, please contact the academic advisor, AcademicAdvisorMCS@tue.nl.
+For more information, please contact the academic advisor, Academic.Advisor.MCS@tue.nl.

 Together with your supervisor, you decide on a description of your topic and a global planning.
 You also arrange the supervision method, including how often you and your supervisor will meet to discuss progress.
 The project is concluded with a thesis and a presentation followed by a defense.
 In general, the master project should be completed within 6 months from the start.
-An extension to 9 months is possible.
+An extension to 9 months is possible by discussion with your graduation supervisor.
+In case of the supervisor's approval no further approval is needed for an extension up to 9 months.
 In exceptional cases, and only if it is clear that the project can be finished, the exam committee may allow for an additional 3 months period.
 It is important to note that the project must be finished within 1 year.
 A project not finished within 1 year is automatically cancelled and graded as "fail".
 You then have to start a new project with a different supervisor.
 The complete examination regulations can be found on the website.